Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 }

-If you will try to run this code, you will see an error
+If you try to run this code, you will see an error:

 panic: parsing time "2020-12-15 21:44:25,771+0000" as "2006-01-02 15:04:05,000-0700": cannot parse "771+0000" as ",000"

-As I mentioned above, the reason for that, Go language cannot recognize milliseconds after the comma.
-With the Collectord we can replace the comma with the dot, and then our timestamp layout will be 2006-01-02 15:04:05.000-0700.
+As I mentioned above, the reason for that is that the Go language cannot recognize milliseconds after the comma.
+With Collectord, we can replace the comma with a dot, and then our timestamp layout will be 2006-01-02 15:04:05.000-0700.

-First these are annotations that will help us to replace the comma with the dot.
+First, these are annotations that will help us replace the comma with a dot.

 kubectl annotate pod jira \